Skip to main content

 Use the Web Platform's Built-In Features

 When possible, you should opt-in for the web platform's built-in features instead of using extra JavaScript libraries.
-For example, the View Transitions API can you you an SPA-like experience during page navigation without the need for a full-blown JavaScript framework.
+For example, the View Transitions API can give you an SPA-like experience during page navigation without the need for a full-blown JavaScript framework.

 The Popover API is another example of a built-in feature that can help you create accessible popovers without the need for a third-party library.